appacademy/prep-work/preflight-practice-problems/README.md

 whether they are prepared for the class.
 We don't want people to start out already behind.

+## Practice problem instructions

+The instructions for the practice problems are written inside the spec files (in the `spec` directory); check those.
+You can run the specs for an individual problem like so:

+    rake spec spec/00_nearest_larger_spec.rb

+You can write your code in the corresponding file in `lib` (e.g., `lib/00_nearest_larger.rb`).

+Make sure to look at the results it turns back; look at which tests fail and then start to figure out why.

+My advice is to solve them all once, then put your solutions away and solve them all again. **Practice until you are fluent!**

 ## Assessment 00 schedule

 On **Monday, April 29**, we'll open the window for taking the